jbestenlehner/mat1820_example/_build/html/_sources/docs/session1_colab.md

 and click on the little rocket to open this notebook on Colab.

 :::{Warning}
-To save changes to the notebook you should make your own copy by selecting *File->Save a copy in Drive* from the menu bar in Colab.
+To save and execute changes to the notebook you need to make your own copy by selecting *File->Save a copy in Drive* from the menu bar in Colab.
 :::